What is Cyberviolence?

 Cyberviolence among teens is a growing problem.
-If you are experiencing bullying in person or cruel behaviours online let a trusted adult know.
-You are not alone and do not need to go through it by yourself.
-Get help for you or someone you know.
+If you are experiencing bullying in person, or cruel behaviours online, let a trusted adult know.
+You are not alone and do not have to go through it alone.
+Get help for you someone you know.

 Envision was involved in a two year project to prevent and eliminate cyberviolence among young women and girls in Southeast Saskatchewan.
 This project was made possible by the Status of Women Canada and concluded in 2016.

-To read the Cyberviolence Project Needs Assessment Report
+To read the Cyberviolence Project Needs Assessment Report, click here.

 - 64% of kids had been bullied at school.

 - 12% were bullied regularly (once or more a week).

 - 13% bullied other students regularly (once or more a week).